Multilayer Artificial Benchmark for Community Detection (mABCD)

 Let us now concentrate on a given layer $i \in [\ell]$.
 Recall that the community sizes have already been generated.
 We write $L^i$ for the (random) number of regular communities in layer $i$ partitioning the set of active nodes in this layer and use $\textbf{c}^i = (c^i_j, j \in \{0\} \cup [L^i])$ for the corresponding sequence of community sizes.
 Recall that inactive nodes (representing actors not present in a particular layer) form their own community (namely, $C^i_0$) so $c^i_0 = n - N^i$ is the number of inactive nodes in layer~$i$.
 Let $R$ be the set of active nodes.
 We assign nodes to communities, dealing with one community at a time, in a random order.
 When community $C^i_j$ is formed (for some $j \in [L^i]$), we first select a node from $R$ that is at the largest distance from the center $\textbf{0}$ (in the reference layer).
 This node, together with its $c^i_j - 1$ nearest neighbours in $R$, are put to $C^i_j$.
 We remove $C^i_j$ from $R$ and move on to the next community.

-The above strategy creates a partition of nodes that is highly correlated with the geometric locations of nodes in the reference layer; nodes that are close to each other in the reference layer are often in the same community --- see Figure~\ref{fig:reference_layer} for an example.
+The above strategy creates a partition of nodes that is highly correlated with the geometric locations of nodes in the reference layer; nodes that are close to each other in the reference layer are often in the same community.
+An example of this process is illustrated in Figure~\ref{fig:reference_layer}, which shows how nodes are assigned to communities in two network layers, both guided by the same reference layer.
+This mechanism can be intuitively compared to eating a biscuit, bite by bite, from the edge towards the centre.
+Nodes that are close to each other are more likely to be ``eaten at the same time'' and thus placed in the same group.
+Moreover, the severed pieces may vary in size, so do communities.
+Finally, the same biscuit can be enjoyed by two different gourmets, which in this analogy corresponds to reusing the same reference layer for each of the relationships modelled within the generated network.
 To reduce the correlation strength (modelled by the parameter $r_i \in [0,1]$), we perform the following procedure.